226 Area Code Scam Report

 How to Protect Yourself

-Report suspicious calls and texts to the Canadian Anti-Fraud Centre (CAFC).
+Report scams to the Canadian Anti-Fraud Centre.

 Should I Call Back or Text Back?